hellmanhellman/random-walk-simulator/README.md

 A random walker written in C using SDL2 and compiled on macOS Big Sur 11.5.
 Simulates 200 million coin tosses (epochs) in about 4 seconds, then plots how the score changed over time.
 This is a great way to get intuition about the very interestingly applicable $1 dollar wager game:

+# For developers
-This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need.
-If you wan't my advice on some implementation feel free to ask.
+This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need, and that you might want to use C because C is faster than the speed of light, literally and figuratively.
+Well maybe I exaggerate.
+I'm not very good at writing these readmes.
+Anyway the next thing I'm gonna use this code for is graphinc the chaos in the logistic function.

 # Instructions